paycoreio/docs/docs/connectors/transferhub/index.md

 * API Key
 * Private key

-Choose Test Mode for test connection with TransferHub.
+Select Test or Live mode according to the type of account to connect with TransferHub.

 Choose Currency and Features and check details of the connection with your {{custom.company_name}} account manager.